Siebel CRM Licensing

 2. Engage Stakeholders in Governance:

 Form a governance team for Siebel that includes ITAM, the Siebel application owner, and business representatives.
-Review any planned changes (upgrades, new integrations, additional user groups) to assess the impact of licensing.
+Review any planned changes (such as upgrades, new integrations, or additional user groups) to assess their impact on licensing.

 For example, suppose the business wants to open a new self-service portal for customers.
-In that case, governance should decide how to license it (do we buy Registered User licenses or a processor license?
-How many?).
+In that case, governance should determine how to license it (should we purchase Registered User licenses or a processor license, and how many?).
 This proactive approach prevents project teams from unknowingly causing compliance issues.

 3. Optimize Contracts During Procurement: